-This information was collected in October 2015.
+This information was collected in September 2016.

-Core Curriculum Area Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Reading/Language Arts eading/Language ArtsEnglish language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
+Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
+Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
 There is one textbook available per student.
-Mathematics Mathematics textbooks, by Carnegie Learning, were adopted in 2014-15.
-Course appropriate, standards- aligned instructional materials have been selected for each mathematics course.
+Yes 0 Mathematics Mathematics textbooks, by Carnegie Learning, were adopted in 2014-15.
+Course appropriate, standards-aligned instructional materials have been selected for each mathematics course.
 There is one textbook available per student.
 Yes 0 Science Science textbooks were adopted in 2006-07.
 Science textbooks that support Advanced Placement courses are adopted as needed, the most recent adoption occurring in 2015-16.
 There is one textbook available per student.
 Yes 0 History-Social Science History/Social science textbooks were adopted in 2005-06.
 There is one textbook available per student.
 Yes 0 Foreign Language Foreign language is not offered at Gilbert High School.
-0 Health Health textbooks were adopted in 2004-05.
-There is one textbook available per student.
-Yes 0 Visual and Performing Arts Visual and performing arts students have access to course appropriate textbooks and instructional materials.
-Yes 0 Science Laboratory Equipment (grades 9-12) Gilbert HS has a limited offering of lab sciences including Biology and Earth Science.
-Yes 0
+0